AnyFetch/anyfetch-file-hydrater.js/README.md

 ```
 POST <your_hydrater_server_url>/hydrate
+  {
     file_path: <url-file-to-hydrate>
     callback: <url-to-ping>
     document: {base document}
+  }
 ```

 > In some cases, you may want to bypass the lib and send the result yourself.
-To do so, you can use `cb.callbackUrl` to send data back to the client, and then call `cb()` *without any error or document*.
+The property `cb.callbackUrl` tells you where to send the data back to the client.
+After having sent the data, call `cb()` *without any error or document*.
 This will finalize hydration, clean the file and start the next task.

 ### Optional parameters
 `createServer()` takes an object hash for argument. `hydrater_function` is mandatory, optional values includes: